Kodeden/react-movie-props/README.md

 5. You will also see that the form to add a prop isn't working either.
 6. Fix the form and the list so that you can see the existing movie props and add new props to the list.

 The 'props database' is nothing but a JSON file.
-It's been imported into `src/app.jsx`.
+You can paste this into `src/app.jsx` to import and use it: `import moviePropsSeed from "../db.json";`.

 ## Acceptance Criteria

 - The user should be able to view the list of current movie props.
 - The user should be able to add a new movie prop to the list.
+This will not actually write to the file.
+As soon as the page is refreshed, the new prop will disappear.